-Firstly, Islam recognizes the difficulty of pregnancy and childbirth.
-Allah (SWT) says, “And We have enjoined upon man [care] for his parents.
-His mother carried him, [increasing her] in weakness upon weakness, and his weaning is in two years.
-Be grateful to your parents; and to Me to Me is the [final] destination” (31:14).
-From this verse, Allah recognizes that pregnancy and childbirth are desperate acts of women, but Allah (SWT) also brings attention to the virtues of pregnancy in Islam.
-In the above verse, Allah (SWT) commands the believers to care and be grateful to their parents.
-And by bringing attention to the acts of the mother in carrying the child to live, Allah (SWT) is emphasizing her value and importance, demonstrating that through these actions the mother has the greater right to be cared for and to be shown gratitude.
+From this verse, Allah recognizes that pregnancy and childbirth are extreme acts of women.
+But Allah (SWT) also brings attention to the virtues of pregnancy in Islam.
+Allah (SWT) commands the believers to care and be grateful to their parents in the above verse.
+And by bringing attention to the acts of the mother in carrying the child to life.

-“My Lord, enable me to be grateful for Your favor which You have bestowed upon me and upon my parents and to work the righteousness of which You will approve and make righteous for me my offspring.
-Indeed, I have repented to You, and indeed, I am of the Muslims” (46:15).
+“My Lord, enable me to be grateful for Your favor which You have bestowed upon me and my parents and to work the righteousness of which You will approve and make righteous for me my offspring.
+Indeed, I have repented to You, and indeed, I am of the Muslims.”